chris-ali/nisshi/README.md

 If no environment variables are defined, an in-memory EFCore database is used with sample data seeded on application startup.

 If an instance of MySQL or MariaDB is desired for the database:
- - Run the db-dump SQL script in `./Database` to instantiate the nisshi databse and a user to connect with
+ - Run the db-dump SQL script in `./Database` to instantiate the nisshi databse and create a user to connect with
  - Set the environment variable `ASPNETCORE_Nisshi_DatabaseProvider` to `mysql`
  - Set the environment variable `ASPNETCORE_Nisshi_ConnectionString` to `server=localhost;uid=nisshiuser;pwd=saishoNoYuuza1?;database=nisshi` (modify the port/host as needed for your machine)

-The project can be run locally from the dotnet CLI, using `dotnet build && dotnet run` from `./src/Nisshi`.
+The project can be run locally from the dotnet CLI, using `dotnet run -p ./src/Nisshi/Nisshi.csproj` from the project root folder.
 Then open a web browser and navigate to `https://localhost:5001/`.
 Swagger endpoints are accessible by appending `swagger` to that URL.

 Any changes to the Angular project in `./src/Nisshi/ClientApp` will automatically reload the page.